 Following are the main license types you’ll need to consider when operating an online business:

 Also known as sales tax permit or sales and use tax permit.
-This is a specific type of business licence required for businesses that sell taxable goods or services.
+This is a specific type of business license required for businesses that sell taxable goods or services.
 The seller’s permit is required so that your e-commerce business can collect and remit state sales tax.

 Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax, so the seller’s permit is not necessary there.
 Of the other 45 states with sales tax, all of them except Florida and Missouri require online sellers to get a seller’s permit.